autohub7/obsidian-open-selected-links/README.md

 ![Example](demo.gif)

 ## Usage
-Navigate to the configuration settings of Obsidian and establish a procedure for launching (Tab, Windows, and Open) *Setting > Community Plugins > Open Selected Links > Select Opening links method*
+Navigate to the configuration settings of Obsidian and establish a procedure for launching (Tab, Window, and Split) *Setting > Community Plugins > Open Selected Links > Select Opening links method*

 ## Donating